emma123456789102/sign-language-interpreter/README.md

 If changing intents, retrain the model with 'rasa train' in a rasa venv.

+# RASA shell
+'What gesture is this?'
+'Test me'

 📌 Challenges & Future Improvements
 ❌ Improve BSL recognition accuracy with a larger dataset ❌ Implement sentence-level sign translation ❌ Optimize for real-time AR processing
  4️⃣ Connecting the glasses